pawrsccouk/CharSheet/Notes.md

 [x] Find out how Steppers & Input Fields are supposted to work.

 ## Bugs
+[ ] When rearranging specialties in the Edit view, the old skill cell in the Use view doesn't update.
+	Open a character, pick any skill.
+Note the positions in the 'use' cell.
+Then go Edit, Skill Info, drag the specialties.
+	Close skill info, close main edit page.
+Note the specialties have not been updated in the 'Use' view.
 [ ] Disable the Edit, Notes, XP etc. in the Use Controller when there are no characters selected in the table view controller.
 [ ] Dates in the XML files use the locale-dependent full format, which means you can get crashes reading back older XML files.
     We should use a canonical format, such as YYYY-MM-DD HH:MM which has no ambiguity.